redneckbeard/gadget/README.md

 Here are a few features that are clearly necessary but I have yet to implement:

-* Methods on requests.Request for altering response headers, setting cookies, etc.
+* Methods on gadget.Request for altering response headers, setting cookies, etc.
 * Django-style middleware

 Thanks for watching